-This guide is designed as an introduction for academic administrators who have responsibility for policy making and/or the provision of research data infrastructure.
+This guide is designed as an introduction to the Code for responsible conduct of research for academic administrators who have responsibility for policy making and/or the provision of research data infrastructure.
 Others associated with the creation and management of research data may also find it relevant.

 - Institutions are to retain research data, provide secure data storage, identify ownership, and ensure security and confidentiality of research data